 What is the best cable machine?

 The best cable machine will largely depend on personal needs and preferences.
-However, we’re big fans of the REP Fitness FT-5000 at the moment thanks to its commercial gym-grade construction, smooth cable action, and hefty weight stacks totaling 224 pounds each.
+However, we’re big fans of the REP Fitness Ares 2.0 at the moment thanks to its commercial gym-grade construction, compatibility with top power racks, smooth cable action, and hefty weight stacks offering up plenty of muscle-boosting training potential.

 What kind of exercises am I able to perform using a cable machine?